Publish and then download a Universal Package

 In this quickstart, you published your first Universal Package and then downloaded back to your machine.
 To learn more about the Universal Package CLI, append

 -h to any CLI command.
-To use Universal Packages in a build, see the Azure Pipelines doc for Universal Packages.
+To use Universal Packages in a build, see the Azure Pipelines doc for Universal Packages or see the full Universal Packages task documentation.